 Content Requirement: Graduation requirements for AAS and AS degrees include two of the four Cornerstone courses as core requirements, plus four additional religion credits.
-Certificates require two Cornerstone courses.
+Certificates require two cornerstone religion courses.
 Courses with the same number and similar title are considered equivalent across all CES institutions and whether taken at or transferred into and institution, will fulfill the content requirement for graduation.
+Additionally, to earn credit, a student must attend at least 75% of classes.